WayneDW/DeepLight_Deep-Lightweight-Feature-Interactions/README.md

 4. Sklearn

-#### Preprocess data
+## Preprocess data

-The Criteo dataset has a single 2-class label with 22 categorical features and 11 numerical features.
+The Criteo dataset has 2-class labels with 22 categorical features and 11 numerical features.

-The folder already has a tiny dataset to test.

 To download the full dataset, you can use the link below http://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/